aylei/kubectl-debug/README.md

 `kubectl-debug` is pretty simple, give it a try!

-Install the debug agent DaemonSet in your cluster, which is responsible for running the "new container":
+Install the debug agent DaemonSet in your cluster, which is responsible for running the "debug container":

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/aylei/kubectl-debug/master/scripts/agent_daemonset.yml